CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 }
 ```

-With CodeSmile AssetDatabase the same code is just these two lines:
+Now what used to be 20+ lines of code is just this:

 ```
 public static LevelData GetLevelDataAsset(int level)
 {